-Enjoy the sights and sounds of Oklahoma's rich rhythm and blues culture and discover the Sooner State's history as a jazz mecca.
+Enjoy the sights and sounds of Oklahoma's rich rhythm and blues culture and discover the state's history as a jazz mecca.

-The Deep Deuce area of Oklahoma City carries tremendous historical significance as a metropolitan center for jazz music and African American culture and commerce.
-In the 1940s, Deep Deuce was one of the largest African American neighborhoods in Oklahoma City, and was home to legendary jazz musicians such as Charlie Christian and Jimmy Rushing.
-The area also welcomed timeless performers such as Billie Holiday, Jackie Robinson and Nat King Cole during its heyday.
+The Deep Deuce area of Oklahoma City carries tremendous historical significance as a metropolitan center for jazz music, and Black culture and commerce.
+One of the city's largest African American neighborhoods in the 1940s, Deep Deuce was home to acclaimed jazz musicians like Charlie Christian and Jimmy Rushing.
+The area also welcomed music legends Billie Holiday, Jackie Robinson and Nat King Cole during its heyday.

-Jimmy Rushing, a popular blues shouter and swing jazz singer from Oklahoma City, performed lead vocals for Walter Page’s Blue Devils, the Bennie Moten Band and the Count Basie Orchestra from the 1920s to 1950s throughout Deep Deuce.
-Today, Oklahoma City’s Deep Deuce Grill operates in a two-story brick structure built by Jimmy Rushing’s father, Andrew, in the early 1900s.
+From the 1920s to '50s, Oklahoma City's own blues shouter and swing jazz singer Jimmy Rushing could be found throughout Deep Deuce performing lead vocals for Walter Page’s Blue Devils, the Bennie Moten Band and the Count Basie Orchestra.
+Today, Oklahoma City’s Deep Deuce Grill operates in a two-story brick structure built by Jimmy Rushing’s father in the early 1900s.
 Stop in for lunch or dinner and hang around for dancing or a game of pool in one of the neighborhood’s original buildings.

-Another Deep Deuce resident, guitar great Charlie Christian, spent countless hours perfecting his musical skills on the street corners and commercial establishments in the Deep Deuce area.
-Make sure to stop at WSKY Lounge, housed in a historical building where Charlie Christian cut a rug and elevated the electric guitar to a respected jazz-era solo instrument.
+Guitar great Charlie Christian also spent countless hours perfecting his musical skills on Deep Deuce street corners and in neighborhood establishments.
+Stop at Stag Lounge, housed in a historical building where Charlie Christian cut a rug and elevated the electric guitar to a respected jazz-era solo instrument.
 Relax and have a cocktail while listening to local jazz musicians emulate Christian’s legacy.
-Another haunt of Charlie’s was Ruby’s Grill, a historic live music venue that attracted a variety of jazz greats from Oklahoma City and beyond.
-Today, visitors will find Urban Roots where Ruby’s once stood.
-This communal art space and restaurant serves a jazz brunch on the first Sunday of each month.

-The Deep Deuce area is adjacent to Oklahoma City's Bricktown Entertainment District with a wide variety of restaurants, shops and entertainment venues.
-While in the Bricktown area, head to the Chickasaw Bricktown Ballpark where six History of Bricktown mosaic murals can be found including one dedicated to the historic Deep Deuce area and Charlie Christian.
-Visit the American Banjo Museum in Bricktown to trace the history of the banjo from its introduction to America by African slaves to its jazz heyday in the 1920s and 30s, and stop at Jazmoz’s Bourbon Street Café at night for live jazz and tasty Cajun cuisine along the canal.
+The Deep Deuce is adjacent to Oklahoma City's Bricktown Entertainment District, with a wide variety of restaurants, shops and entertainment venues.
+While in Bricktown, head to the Chickasaw Bricktown Ballpark where the History of Bricktown mosaic murals include homages to Deep Deuce area and Charlie Christian.
+Visit the American Banjo Museum in Bricktown and trace the history of the banjo, from its American introduction by African slaves to its jazz heyday in the 1920s and '30s.
+Round out your Bricktown experience with a stop at Jazmoz’s Bourbon Street Café at night for live jazz and tasty Cajun cuisine along the canal.

-Tulsa’s Greenwood District, once a hotbed for jazz and blues, is known as the site where Count Basie first encountered big-band jazz.
-From the early 1900s through the 1940s, North Greenwood Avenue in Tulsa was known as “Black Wall Street,” since the African American community that lived there developed a profoundly successful and enviable infrastructure along the avenue.
+Once a hotbed for jazz and blues, Tulsa’s Greenwood District is known as the site where Count Basie first encountered big-band jazz.
+From the early 1900s through the 1940s, North Greenwood Avenue in Tulsa was known as “Black Wall Street,” as the African American community that lived there developed a profoundly successful and enviable infrastructure along the avenue.
 Prior to 1921, the 36-square-block area encompassed hundreds of businesses and approximately 11,000 people.
 There were 21 churches, 212 restaurants, two movie theaters and more than 400 businesses, including a variety of jazz clubs, in north Tulsa at that time.

 The main thoroughfare was Greenwood Avenue, which was intersected by Archer and Pine Streets.
-The famous Tulsa R&B group The GAP Band actually took its name from the famous Greenwood, Archer and Pine intersection, using the first letters in each of the street names as inspiration.
-After the Tulsa Race Riot of 1921 destroyed much of the district, the community rebuilt.
-Today, the Greenwood Historical District showcases its heritage and history through the Greenwood Cultural Center and the Mabel B. Little Heritage House.
+Tulsa R&B group The GAP Band actually took its name from the famous Greenwood, Archer and Pine intersection, using the first letters in each of the street names as inspiration.
+After the tragic events of the 1921 Tulsa Race Massacre destroyed much of the district, the community rebuilt over many years.
+Today, the Greenwood Historical District showcases its heritage and history at sites including the Greenwood Cultural Center, Greenwood Rising and the Mabel B. Little Heritage House.

-The Oklahoma Jazz Hall of Fame, housed in the historic Tulsa Union Depot, features exhibits devoted to gospel, jazz and blues musicians.
-The on-site music library holds video, audio and photographic materials about featured artists.
-Photographs of jazz greats including Dizzy Gillespie, Ella Fitzgerald, J.J.
-Cale and Duke Ellington line the walls and an art gallery, which features sculptures depicting musical themes and performers, completes the museum.
+Visit the Oklahoma Jazz Hall of Fame, housed in the historic Tulsa Union Depot, and view exhibits devoted to gospel, jazz and blues musicians.
+The on-site music library holds video, audio and photographic materials of jazz greats including Dizzy Gillespie, Ella Fitzgerald, J.J.
+Cale and Duke Ellington.
 New inductees are added to the already sterling list of jazz superstars each year.

 Jazz in June is one the state’s biggest and longest running annual music festivals focusing specifically on the genre.
 Spanning an entire weekend, locally and nationally recognized jazz and blues acts come together for an amazing line up in Norman.

-The NSU Jazz Lab in Tahlequah has welcomed famous jazz artists including Ray Brown and Diana Krall, the Cedar Street Blues & Jazz Festival brings jazz lovers to the small town of Wewoka and the SWOSU Jazz Festival in Weatherford has been preserving the genre for decades.
+The NSU Jazz Lab in Tahlequah has welcomed famous jazz artists including Ray Brown and Diana Krall and the SWOSU Jazz Festival in Weatherford has been preserving the genre for decades.
 Legendary West Coast jazz trumpeter Chet Baker was also born in the small Oklahoma town of Yale.